tceron/eval_political_worldviews/README.md

 The first step is to compute a probability for the leaning of the model for each prompt.
 To do this you need to have the answers for each prompt mapped to `binary_answer`.
-The file with the binary answers (e.g. you have mapped "yes" to 1 and "no" to 0) also needs to have a unique identifier for the statement varient (`statement_id`), the prompt template (`template_id`), and a column indicating whether the labels in the prompt have been inverted (`inverted`).
+The file with the binary answers (e.g. you have mapped "yes" to 1 and "no" to 0) also needs to have a unique identifier for the statement variant (`statement_id`), the prompt template (`template_id`), and a column indicating whether the labels in the prompt have been inverted (`inverted`).
 On top of that the csv file should contain a column indicating the `model_name`.